Type to search

 What is the best USB microphone for recording vocals?

-While most USB microphones are designed more for speech applications rather than vocal or instruments recording, there are those that have audio settings and mic gain that can take on the task.
+While most USB microphones are designed more for speech applications rather than vocal or instruments, there are those that have audio settings and mic gain that can take on the task.
 Some of those are the Elgato Wave:3, Shure MV7, and the Blue Yeti Pro, which are included in this list.

 What USB microphone has the best audio quality?